King's Bench Walk, London: Buildings in King's Bench Walk

 The inscription can be seen on four separate tiles divided by doric triglyphs placed above the arched doorway to number four which also mentions Richard Powell being treasurer of the Inner Temple when 4 King's Bench Walk was rebuilt in 1678.

 The archway is ascribed to Sir Christopher Wren, one of the most highly acclaimed English architects in history who is most recognised for designing St Paul's Cathedral on the top of Ludgate Hill.
-More of his architectural work can be seen on the eastern end of Fleet Street, namely St Brides Church which boasts the tallest steeple to be designed by Wren.
+More of his architectural work can be seen on the eastern end of Fleet Street, namely St Bride's Church which boasts the tallest steeple to be designed by Wren.
 4 King's Bench Walk is one of the few fortunate buildings in the Inner Temple to have escaped destruction by enemy action during the second world war.

 In addition, the signature "Thos Dainand", dated "March 19, 1793", has been scratched into one of the window panes of the first-floor library.

 On 4 January 1950, 4 King's Bench Walk became a Grade I listed building.

 Numbers 12 and 13 King's Bench Walk are Grade II listed buildings.
 They were originally built in the early 19th century, in a plain Regency style faced with Bath stone, but were destroyed in the Blitz and rebuilt in replica after the war.